 Policy on Transfer of Virginia Community College Students

 By completing the right courses and earning your associate degree with a strong grade point average, you can be assured of admission to certain Virginia Tech colleges or departments.
-Articulation agreements have been created with Richard Bland College (RBC) and the Virginia Community College System (VCCS), as follows:
+Articulation agreements have been created with Richard Bland College (RBC) and the Virginia Community College System (VCCS).
+To review the agreements please visit the Office of Undergraduate Admissions’ VCCS Guaranteed Admission Agreements.

 Per State Policy on Transfer, students who earn a transferrable associate degree by enrolling in transfer programs at a Virginia Community College or Richard Bland College, and who graduate with associate degrees based upon a baccalaureate-oriented sequence of courses, and who are offered admission to Virginia Tech, will be granted junior level status upon admission.
 Additionally, these students will have satisfied the requirements of the University Pathways to General Education.
 It may take such students longer than two years to complete the baccalaureate degree because of major prerequisites and other circumstances or requirements.